ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

       operator: mean
 ```

-For instance, the 'annual_statistics' with the  'operation: mean' argument
+For instance, the `annual_statistics` with the  `operation: mean` argument
 preprocessor receives an iris cube, takes the annual average for each year of
 data in the cube, and returns the processed cube.

 You may use one or more of several preprocessors listed in the
 [documentation](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/preprocessor.html).
 The standardised interface between the preprocessors allows them to be used
-modularly - like lego blocks.
+modularly -- like lego blocks.
 Almost any conceivable preprocessing order of
 operations can be performed using ESMValTool preprocessors.

 > ## The 'custom order' command.